-Before I get into that though, I should make it clear that this post is only about functional narrative verse, that’s to say telling a rhyming story.
-It’s not about poetry of the literary kind.
+Before I get into that though, I should make it clear that this post is only about functional narrative verse, that’s to say telling a basic story in rhyme.
+It’s not about poetry with literary depth.

 First, the Dos: